EMassart/covariance_fitting/readme.txt

-This folder contains the code written for covariance matrix estimation, in the framework of the collaboration with A. Musolas.
+This folder contains the codes that I wrote for covariance matrix estimation, in the framework of the collaboration with A. Musolas.

 The main files are :
-	- run_opti_bezier_geod.m,
+	- run_opti_bezier_quotient.m,
 	- run_opti_bezier_section.m,
 	- run_opti_piecewise_bilinear.m